unforswearing/dued/help.md

 There is still a bit of work to be done with `dued`.
 Some of my ideas so far are to:

 - Change months from text to number (e.g. from `Thursday, April 17` to `Thursday, 4/17`
+- Round hours up or down depending whether the script is run before or after the half hour mark.
+- Create a `reverse dued` function: entering future date returns the number of days from that date.
 - Add photos to the documentation (for clarity)
 - [Let me know](https://github.com/unforswearing/dued/issues) if you have any feature requests.

-> Done as of Thursday, April 17, 2014:
->
-> ~~Add functionality for searching for past dates.~~ available in version 0.0.2
+- ~~Add functionality for searching for past dates.~~ available in version 0.0.2
-> ~~Add error checking/parsing to handle script failures.~~ limited availability in version 0.0.2
+- ~~Add error checking/parsing to handle script failures.~~ limited availability in version 0.0.2